breqdev/breq.dev/src/projects/breqbot.md

 # Motivation

 A couple things came together to make this project happen.
 First, one of my friends invited me to a Discord server where they were using a variety of other popular Discord bots.
 I wasn't a fan of how some of these bots ran their economy or other features, and I wanted to see if I could implement something better.
-Second, my work on <Link to="/projects/mcstatus/">McStatus</Link>'s backend using Heroku gave me experience working with microservice architectures, and I wanted to work on a more complex microservices project.
+Second, my work on [McStatus](/projects/mcstatus/)'s backend using Heroku gave me experience working with microservice architectures, and I wanted to work on a more complex microservices project.

 # Technical Description